-In particular, the relief requested in this application (the "Application") would allow the Company and/or any future entity that is managed, advised or controlled by the Company or HMS Adviser on one hand, and MAIN and/or any future entity that is managed, advised or controlled by MAIN or Partners to co-invest in the same investment opportunities where such investment would otherwise be prohibited under Section 57(a)(4) of the 1940 Act.
+In particular, the relief requested in this application (the "Application") would allow the Company3 and/or any future entity that is managed, advised or controlled by the Company or HMS Adviser on one hand, and MAIN and/or any future entity that is managed, advised or controlled by MAIN or Partners to co-invest in the same investment opportunities where such investment would otherwise be prohibited under Section 57(a)(4) of the 1940 Act.
+"Co-Investment Transaction" means any transaction in which MAIN and the Company jointly participated in reliance on the Order.
+"Potential Co-Investment Transaction" means any investment opportunity in which MAIN and the Company could not jointly participate without obtaining and relying on the Order.
 The Company and MSCC are hereinafter sometimes collectively referred to as the "BDCs".